 A fact table is nothing but a table that consists of information about measurements, facts, metrics of a business process.
 It is usually located in the center of a star schema.
 A star schema is also called a snowflake schema.
 Usually, a fact table consists of two types of columns:

 There is only one fact table that is stored in the star schema or snowflake schema.
 So, multiple fact tables are stored under fact constellation schema.

-The data marting is also called as a “data mart”.
+The data marting is also called a “data mart”.
 A data mart is nothing but a process of redefining information about a specific data set that makes sense for a particular group.

 The different kinds of costs associated with data marting are as follows:

-A slice operation is nothing but filtration process.
+A slice operation is nothing but a filtration process.
 So within this process, only one dimension is used in slice operation.

-A data modeling is a process of representing the data view in the form of a graphical way.
+Data modeling is a process of representing the data view in the form of a graphical way.
 So within the data modeling process, the following activities are included: